TobiasPSP/doneland_sources/Tools/Software/HomeAssistant/Internet Access/README.md

 * [Cloudflare Tunnel:](https://developers.cloudflare.com/learning-paths/replace-vpn/connect-private-network/) *Tunnels* work similar to *VPN* in that they allow secure access to your private network. *Cloudflare* is a renown US-based CDN and Internet Security company that offers *free accounts* enabling you to set up a *tunnel*.
 Combined with a matching [Home Assistant integration](https://github.com/brenner-tobias/addon-cloudflared), this resembles a technically robust and *free* solution.
 You do need to own a *domain name* or register one.
 Any domain name will do.
 Domain registration starts at €5/year.
 * **Port forwarding:** this is *insecure* and not recommended since you are making a *port* publicly available at your *Router*.
 It adds a *dangerous attack surface* since now *anyone in the world* can access this port and try and break into your *home automation systems*.
 On top, most *Internet Service Providers* assign *dynamic IP addresses* to private customers, so you would have to set up additional services in order to *know* what the currently assigned *IP address* of your home is.

-## Remote UI
+If you don't mind the monthly charge, then *Home Assistant Cloud* is probably the easiest, safest, and most complete type of remote access you can get.
 Accessing *Home Assistant* via its built-in [Remote UI](https://www.nabucasa.com/config/remote/) just requires a *paid Nabu Casa account* and setting up the [Home Assistant Cloud](https://www.nabucasa.com/config/).
 Setting this up is well explained in the links provided above and not covered here in any more detail.

+If all you need is using the web based *Home Assistant front-end* from abroad, and you are not asking for devices or your phone to sending back sensor data while being away from your home network, then the *Cloudflare tunnel* in combination with the *Home Assistant add-on **cloudflared*** is probably the second best solution.

+Since the latter requires a few configuration steps on your part, setting it up is explained in great detail below.

 ## Using Cloudflare Tunnel

-Using a *Cloudflare Tunnel* to access *Home Assistant remotely* is probably one of the best **free** solutions and relatively simple to set up.

-Here is what you need:

-* [Free Cloudflare Account:](https://dash.cloudflare.com/sign-up) Sign up for a free Cloudflare account
-* **Domain Name:** if you do not own a domain name yet, *register one*.
-There are numerous places where you can register domain names, and you can register new domains also from within your *Cloudflare account* once you logged in.

-> [!TIP]
-> The *name* and *ending* of your domain name is technically irrelevant.
-There are tremendous differences in registration cost, so simply choose a less popular *domain name* for as little money as possible.

-Here are the configuration steps that we perform step-by-step in the remaining sections:
+Here are the configuration steps to set up a *Cloudflare tunnel* to remotely access *Home Assistant* in a browser:

-* **Register Domain:** if you don't yet own a *domain*, register one
-* **Add Domain To Cloudflare:** add the *domain* to *CloudFlare* so *Cloudflare* can control *DNS* for it
+* **Grant permission:** in *Home Assistant*, grant permission for the *add-on cloudflared* to act as a *proxy* for you.
+This is the most technical part as this permission is not controllable via simple controls in the user interface but requires adding a few lines to a *Home Assistant file*.
+* **Cloudflare:** create a *free Cloudflare account*, register a domain name, and switch the domain DNS to *Cloudflare*.
 *

-### Configure Home Assistant
+## Configure Home Assistant
 This step is probably the hardest part because it involves editing a *Home Assistant file*.

-#### Advanced Setting
+### Advanced Setting

 This configuration step is necessary because the add-on *cloudflared* needs permission to send requests on your behalf - after all *cloudflared* is your *proxy* (or *puppet*) that does *locally* what you ask it to do *remotely* via the *tunnel*.